rohanx64/rohanx64/README.md

 - 👋 hi, im rohan
 - 🌱 I’m currently learning java
+- :book: studying at IBA karachi as of right now
-- :pensive: spent 2 years learning vb only to realize it has no use gang
+- :pensive: spent 2 years learning vb only to realize it has no use

 <!---
 rohanx64/rohanx64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.